 When can I pick up my books I’ve put on hold?

 You will receive an email, text, or phone call notification that you have materials ready to pick up and can make an appointment at that time, by clicking here, or calling us at (847) 677-5277.

 Should I clean my materials before I use or return them?

 Chemical disinfectants are not recommended for use on our items.
-Items being checked out to you have been quarantined for at least 4 days and have only been handled by staff members wearing face masks and gloves.
 If you have any questions or concerns about this, please contact the library before taking action.

 What if I already have books on hold, but I prefer not to pick them up right now?

 You can put your holds on “Pause” and pick them up at a later date by logging into your My Account and choosing the “Suspend” option or calling (847) 677-5277.

 We are not accepting book or other material donations at this time, so please do not put donations in the book drop, and do not leave donations by any door.

 Please call (847) 677-5277, and your call will be directed accordingly.
 Due to limited staff access to the building, you may need to leave a message (make sure to include your contact information).
 Someone will call you back as soon as possible, though.
 You may also email email@example.com for our Information Services (Adult) department or firstname.lastname@example.org for our Youth & Teen department.